samithiwat/sgcu64-backend-recruitment/Problem #3/README.md

 ## Note

-- Before getting start I have to told you that I have some problem of the TypeOrm library and I can't migration the database.
+- Before getting start I have to tell you that I have some problem with the TypeOrm library and I can't do migration the database.
 So, I solve problem by push the user data to store array.

 ## CAUTION